 The CK560 offers a convenient storage option and contains space for four drives; 2x 2.5 inches SSDs mount directly onto the motherboard tray, while the 2x 3.5 inches HDDs are installed on a toolless tray design for easy installation.
 In addition, the front I/O panel features two USB 3.0 ports, one USB 3.1 Type-C port, a combination audio jack for mic/audio, and a dedicated button for controlling RGB lights.

 DeepCool implemented numerous small features in the CK560 that greatly enhance the overall user experience.
 Three magnetic dust filters are located in the front, top, and bottom to protect you from any dust or debris and can be quickly released for cleaning.
 There’s also a GPU anti-sag bracket that you can put in two locations to support the weight of bulky GPUs.
-DeepCool also left sufficient room behind the motherboard tray for convenient cable management.
+DeepCool also left the sufficient room behind the motherboard tray for convenient cable management.

 What we liked

-The DeepCool CK560 is packed with many amazing and attractive features at an amazing price tag of around 105$; you can see such features in expensive and premium PC cases.
+The DeepCool CK560 is packed with many amazing and attractive features at an amazing price tag of around 105$; you can see such features in premium PC cases.
 DeepCool designed this case with great consideration; the patterned panel in the front provides amazing airflow and helps keep the thermals as low as possible.
 It’s generous of DeepCool to include 4x top-tier fans along with the CK560, which makes us want to buy it right away.
 If you are looking for the Best Budget PC Case for around $100, we can easily recommend the DeepCool CK560 WH.

 What we disliked

 DeepCool tries to pull all the strings with the CK560 WH, but there are a few things that they could make better.
 The filters are made out of nylon mesh and are not very durable, which puts a question on their lifespan; perhaps DeepCool should have chosen better materials for the dust filters.